-1 Chitimacha Comprehensive Codes of Justice Ch.
-1 § 14 (Renunciation of Succession) 2 3 SECTION 3-506.
-REFORMATION TO CORRECT MISTAKES.
-The court may 4 reform the terms of a governing instrument, even if unambiguous, to conform the terms to the 5 transferor's intention if it is proved by clear and convincing evidence what the transferor's 6 intention was and that the terms of the governing instrument were affected by a mistake of fact 7 or law, whether in expression or inducement.
+1 2 Chitimacha Comprehensive Codes of Justice Ch.
+1 § 14 (Renunciation of Succession) 3 SECTION 3-506.
+Reformation to Correct Mistakes.
+The court may reform the terms 4 of a governing instrument, even if unambiguous, to conform the terms to the transferor's 5 intention if it is proved by clear and convincing evidence what the transferor's intention was, and 6 that the terms of the governing instrument were, affected by a mistake of fact or law, whether in 7 expression or inducement.
 8 PART 6.
 9 SPECIAL PROPERTY, EXEMPT PROPERTY AND ALLOWANCES 10 SECTION 3-601.
-TRIBAL CULTURAL PROPERTY AND CULTURALLY 11 SIGNIFICANT PROPERTY.
-12 (a) Notwithstanding any other provision of this article, tribal cultural property in the 13 possession or custody of the decedent is not privately owned and is not subject to testate 14 succession or intestate succession.
-Tribal cultural property is exempt from all creditors of the 15 estate.
-16 (b) Although culturally significant property is subject to testate and intestate succession, 17 the distribution of that property is subject to modification by [the tribal court] in accordance with 18 the recognized customs and traditions of the family and the [] tribe.
-Particular items of 19 culturally significant property are exempt from the claims of all creditors of the estate upon the 20 order of the tribal court [or as qualifying under the provisions of Section 3-603].
-21 SECTION 3-602.
+TRIBAL NATION CULTURAL PROPERTY AND 11 CULTURALLY SIGNIFICANT PROPERTY.
+12 (a) Notwithstanding any other provision of Article 3 [or should this be broader], Tribal 13 Nation cultural property in the [control,] possession or custody of the decedent is not privately 14 owned and is not subject to testate succession or intestate succession.
+Tribal Nation cultural 15 property is exempt from the claims of all creditors of the estate. [tribal claims; tax claims?]
+16 (b) Although culturally significant property is subject to testate and intestate succession, 17 the distribution of that property is subject to modification by [the Tribal Nation court] in 18 accordance with the recognized customs and traditions of the family and the [] Tribal Nation.
+19 Particular items of culturally significant property are exempt from the claims of all creditors of 20 the estate upon the order of the Tribal Nation court [or as qualifying under the provisions of 21 Section 3-603].
+22 SECTION 3-602.
 HOMESTEAD.
-22 (a) Notwithstanding any other provisions of this article relating to testate or intestate 23 succession or elective share, the homestead, including a manufactured home that is the family 24 residence, descends free from any unsecured disposition thereof to which the spouse has not
+23 (a) Notwithstanding any other provisions of Article 3 relating to testate or intestate 24 succession or elective share, the homestead, including a manufactured home that is the family

-- 2 (1) If there is a spouse but no surviving descendant of the decedent, to the spouse; - 3 or - 4 (2) If there is a spouse and surviving descendants of the decedent, to the spouse - 5 for the term of the spouse's life, and the remainder in equal shares to the decedents' descendants - 6 by representation. - 7 (b) The homestead is exempt from and has priority over all unsecured claims against the - 8 estate.
+- 1 residence, descends free from any unsecured disposition thereof to which the spouse has not - 2 consented in writing [or other record] as follows: - 3 (1) If there is a spouse but no surviving descendant of the decedent, to the spouse; - 4 or - 5 (2) If there is a spouse and surviving descendants of the decedent, to the spouse - 6 for the term of the spouse's life, and the remainder in equal shares to the decedents' descendants - 7 by representation. - 8 (b) The homestead is exempt from and has priority over all unsecured claims against the - 9 estate.

-SECTION 3-603.
+10 SECTION 3-603.
 EXEMPT PROPERTY.

-- (a) In addition to the homestead exemption provided in Section 3-602, if there is a surviving spouse, the surviving spouse is entitled from the estate to a value not exceeding [20,000.00] in excess of any security interest held therein, in household furniture, automobiles or other motorized vehicles, appliances, and personal effects (which may include culturally significant property).
+- (a) In addition to the homestead exemption provided in Section 3-602, if there is a surviving spouse, the surviving spouse is entitled from the estate to a value not exceeding [\$20,000.00] in excess of any security interest held therein, in household furniture, automobiles or other motorized vehicles, appliances, and personal effects (which may include culturally significant property).
 If there is no surviving spouse, the children of the decedent are entitled jointly to the same value.
-If there is not [20,000.00] worth of exempt property in the estate, the spouse or children are entitled to other assets of the estate to the extent necessary to make up the [20,000.00] value. - (b) Rights to exempt property and assets needed to make up a deficiency of exempt property have priority over all unsecured claims against the estate, and are in addition to any interest passing to the surviving spouse or children by testate or intestate succession or by elective share.
+If there is not [\$20,000.00] worth of exempt property in the estate, the spouse or children are entitled to other assets of the estate to the extent necessary to make up the [\$20,000.00] value. - (b) Rights to exempt property and assets needed to make up a deficiency of exempt property have priority over all unsecured claims against the estate, and are in addition to any interest passing to the surviving spouse or children by testate or intestate succession or by elective share.